 First, we will have a brief phone conversation during which I will ask what you are looking to get help with, some basic information about you, answer any questions that you may have, and discuss logistics.
 If it feels like we are a good match for working together, we will schedule an in-person appointment.

 In the first few meetings I will learn more about you and the goals that you have for our work together as well answering any questions that come up about the therapeutic process.

 For the remainder of your time in therapy, we will focus on meeting your goals.
 Keep in mind that the change process unfolds dynamically; it begins right away and continues in and outside of the therapy room.

 Ample two-hour parking is available on streets adjacent to the building.
-There is also a paid parking garage in the building.

 Rates & Insurance

 Therapy sessions are scheduled weekly and are 50 minutes in length.
 My rate for individual therapy is $210 per session.